casangi/stakeholder/README.md

 # Installation
 ## JupyterLab
 JupyterLab notebook can be installed easily using either `conda` or `pip`.
-This has been confirmed on Debian Linux 20 and RedHat 8.
+This has been confirmed on Mint Linux 20 and RedHat 8.
 Both python 3.6 and python 3.8 have been tested.

 ### Installation with conda
 To install `using conda` using `conda-forge`: